Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

 #.
 Click on **Create.**

 #.
-Give the virtual server a name such as hackazon.vs.
+Give the virtual server a name such as hackazon_vs.

 #.
 Enter the **destination address** that you determined earlier from the Elastic IP information.